- Eureka College ID cards serve as the library card.

 - Lost cards should be reported to the Circulation Desk to cancel the card’s registration.

-- Return library materials to the Circulation desk, through the book depository located at the front of the library building, or at the drop box located on the first floor of Burgess Hall.
+- Return library materials to the Circulation desk or through the book depository located at the front of the library building to the right of the main doors.

 - See the Student Handbook for complete policy information.